Right of Way Management

 - Uninterrupted power supply

-Santee Cooper’s Encroachment Management is responsible for the removal, review and approval of Encroachments within the Santee Cooper easement.
+Santee Cooper’s Encroachment Management is responsible for the removal, review and approval of utility encroachments within the Santee Cooper easement.

 Ground Floor Management

-Santee Cooper’s Tree Management is responsible for the removal of all hazard trees and maintaining the periphery of the Santee Cooper rights of way.
+Santee Cooper’s Tree Management is responsible for the removal and trimming of all hazard trees and maintaining the periphery of the Santee Cooper rights of way.